dhern002/ECE140A-DOJO/DOJO_6-10/Wordle.md

 3. Style the application using CSS to ensure a responsive and attractive design.
 4. Connect the frontend to the backend API for user authentication, game interactions, and retrieving game results.

-## Week 8: Real-time Gameplay with WebSockets

-### Objectives:
-- Implement real-time multiplayer functionality using WebSockets.
-- Enable live updates for players' guesses and game progress.

-### Tasks:
-1. Integrate WebSockets with the FastAPI backend to handle real-time communication.
-2. Modify the frontend to support real-time gameplay, allowing multiple users to play and see each other's progress live.
-3. Ensure synchronization of game state across all connected clients.

 ## Week 9: Testing and Debugging

 ### Objectives:
-- Continue with multiplayer functionality using WebSockets.
 - Perform comprehensive testing to identify and fix bugs.
 - Optimize performance and ensure security best practices are followed.